 Big Dog Mom: What is the most rewarding and most challenging thing about being a dog breeder?

-Tina & Todd: Hands down, the most rewarding part are the families and the joy that puppy brings to them.
+Tina & Todd: Hands down, the most rewarding part is the families and the joy that the puppy brings to them.
 I love getting pictures and hearing stories from my families.
 Our biggest challenge is that so many other breeders don’t do health testing.

 Big Dog Mom: How does other breeders not health testing impact you?

 Tina & Todd: Despite the fact that we have extensive experience with Greiner Hall lines and they don’t health test, all of the dogs we have gotten from them or offspring of litters we have done with them have all been completely health tested and all of them have passed for every available test.
 Even the grandchildren and great-grandchildren of these litters have been health tested and passed beautifully.
 Because I am so familiar with those lines, I am comfortable using them.